 - Inspect your quad periodically to make sure there are no damaged or worn components

 A stable of mods are out there from bolt on to straight up machine work, boring out the cylinders and doing port polishing.
-People take pride in modding out their banshees and and spend thousands and thousands of dollars to have the fastest bike at the dune.
-Some don’t mod them very much at all and love the classic look and feel of the banshee.
+People take pride in modding out their Banshees and and spend thousands and thousands of dollars to have the fastest bike at the dune.
+Some don’t mod them very much at all and love the classic look and feel of the Banshee.
 Hell I have seen some people online that sat theirs in their living room to look at it as a collectors item.
-All over the world the banshee has its place from one owner to another.
+All over the world the Banshee four wheeler has its place from one owner to another.

-Just about every part can be replaced with an upgraded version on the banshee and it is completely customizable.
-So while Yamaha doesn’t directly produce the beloved banshee anymore, it is very unlikely we will see them go away anytime soon!
+Just about every part can be replaced with an upgraded version on the Banshee ATV and it is completely customizable.
+So while Yamaha doesn’t directly produce the beloved Banshee anymore, it is very unlikely we will see them go away anytime soon!